mgold95/mgold95.github.io/_posts/2019-01-23-practical-online-security.md

 # Summary

 Look.
 Security is hard.
 It's a lot of effort.
 It's worth it though.
-Putting a bit of time into your security now means that you won't have to put hundreds of hours in later when your the victim of a cyber crime.
+Putting a bit of time into your security now means that you won't have to put hundreds of hours in later when you're the victim of a cyber crime.

 Cheers and stay safe.